-Thanks to the hard work and commitment of Broadway Media and a one-year pilot partnership with the Arts Council, Twilight will continue to glimmer amongst Salt Lake's most anticipated summer events for 2018.
-Residents and visitors alike will uphold this Thursday night tradition for the bargain price of $10.00 when Twilight returns once again to the Gallivan Center in August of 2018.
+Thanks to the hard work and commitment of Broadway Media and the Arts Council, Twilight will continue to glimmer amongst Salt Lake's most anticipated summer events.
+Residents and visitors alike will uphold this Thursday night tradition for the bargain price of $10.00.
 In returning to Gallivan, visitors can expect a vibrant scene with many more dining and beverage offerings.
 "We are proud to support all the locally owned and operated businesses and eateries along Gallivan Way," says Jake Jensen, VP of Promotions & Events at Broadway Media.

-Musical performances and acts will be on par with previous Twilight Concert lineups with one local act and one big name production.
-Towards the end of the month of May, Broadway expects to make an announcement about the lineup of performing artists.
-Concert dates are set to run August 16, 23, and 30, and September 6 and 13, so be sure to block out your calendar.
-Keep an eye on Twilight's website, Facebook, and Instagram for upcoming announcements and the highly anticipated artist reveal in late May.
+Keep an eye on Twilight's website, Facebook, and Instagram for upcoming announcements.
 Thanks to Gallivan's intimate setting and its existing infrastructure, the quality of the concert experience will be higher than what patrons came to expect at Pioneer Park.
 Because ticket sales will be limited, it is a wise idea to purchase tickets on Twilight's webpage well in advance of each concert date.

 Additional advantages in returning to the Gallivan Center include better mass transit and parking options.
 Gallivan is along a Trax stop and the majority of all the parking garages downtown lie within a 2-block radius.
 Gallivan will also dedicate an area for Lyft pickup and drop-off as well as a large bike entrance with a full bike valet service.
 At Pioneer Park, if you wanted to consume anything other than a beer, patrons had to access the VIP center.
 This summer, Broadway Media plans to build a large, full service bar which music lovers over-21 years in age can access to purchase a large variety of adult beverages.
 In elevating the Twilight Concert experience, it was critical to provide all these amenities to everyone.
 Broadway is excited about providing a premium cultural experience at an affordable price.